shreepads/scribrbot/README.md

 * Basic handler that stores the message data in a table

 ### sprint1 branch
-* Validate Telegram token and derive botname using it instead of from command line input
 * Discard all messages other than those with hashtags
-* Provide 'summarise' command to summarise messages by hashtag
+* Provide summarise command `\summ` to summarise messages by hashtag

 ## How to Deploy